-We now have 23 sites (more than twice from last year) and 60 trained Lead Stewards but there is much more to do.
-There are 6,600 hectares of public ravine land and we are currently stewarding approximately 74 hectares.
+TNS has 23 sites (more than twice from last year) and 60 trained Lead Stewards but there is much more to do.
+There are 6,600 hectares of public ravine land and we are currently stewarding approximately 74 hectares on 23 sites.
 Each hectare needs active regular stewardship to improve biodiversity and ecosystem health.
 Each site […]

 Anna Hoad, Lead Steward This spring we thought our site at Cherry Beach was doomed.
 The empire (of invasive plants) strikes back!
 We took off half the old phragmites stalks in one area, but the rhizomes were so thick they had killed off all the undergrowth and were in the process of choking out the […]

 by Clyde Robinson, Lead Steward Oct 28, 2022 Thank you once again for another super successful stewarding effort at Ashbridge’s Bay Park.
 As you remember how glum we all felt (tee hee hee), when confronted with the Phragmite patch (please see the first picture below).
 Then our jubilation and thank you to all for it’s removal.
 Unfortunately […]

 Glen Stewart Park – A Year in Review By Sylvie Dion, Lead Steward We completed our last work session of the season on Oct 27.
 The weather was really beautiful for a fall day.
 The leaves in the trees were a mix of golden colour, dark orange and bright red.
 The sun came out shining […]